Hi, I'm Shaylee.

 On the Mormon Spectrum

-Why I left More answers about 'Why I left' the mormon church
+# Why I left More stories of 'Why I left' the Mormon church

-It's not true: plain & simple.
+It's not true: plain and simple.